data-skeptic/blog/episodes/2022/political-digital-advertising-analysis.md

 Her second hypothesis was that campaigns majorly targeted swing states.
 Again, she discussed whether or not this hypothesis turned out to be true.
 She gave a further explanation of the observation from her analysis.

-NaLette also explained how she applied the Regression Framework in the analysis.
+NaLette also explained she and Piotr applied the Regression Framework in the analysis.
 Also, she discussed her inferences regarding the impact of February primaries vs Super Tuesday primaries.
 She also talked about the effect of digital advising on winning the primary nomination.

 Wrapping up, she outlined open questions that require further research.
 It includes the problem of incomplete data, money in politics, circulation of misinformation and so on.
 You can follow NaLette on Twitter [@nbrodnax](https://twitter.com/nbrodnax)